-For non-profit organisations, finding sponsors and deciding on a funding model for their organisation can be one of the most challenging tasks one has to do.
-Every organisation needs money to stay afloat, and non-profit organisations there are, of course, no exception.
+For non-profit organizations, delvingon how to find sponsors and deciding on a funding model for their organization can be one of the most challenging tasks one has to do.
+Every organization needs money to stay afloat, and non-profit organizations there are, of course, no exception.
 Money is a common topic of conversation among non-profit professionals, and discussions about finding sponsors have become even more heated during economically unstable times.

-Because this is a complicated topic, to help you through this, we’ve put together a list of the top six non-profit funding sources you might want to consider.
+Because this is a complicated topic, to help you through this, we’ve put together a list of the top eight non-profit funding sources you might want to consider—and tips on how to find sponsors for each model.

 Top Charity Sponsorship Ideas For Nonprofits